-In 2011, two years after migrating to Canada we decided that it’s time to buy our own home.
+In 2011, after few years of renting in Vancouver, Canada we decided that it’s time to buy our own home.
 It’s not our first time to own a property having owned our home in England and luckily managed to get out of it during the 2008 housing market crash.

 Upon arrival in Canada, we were fortunate to have regular full time jobs as Registered Nurses.
 We have No debts at that time and always maintain an excellent credit score of above 800.
 At that time, the mortgage prime rate was 3%.
 We opted for the variable rate which was prime – 0.85% which was a great rate during that time.

 - Tax free benefits on capital gains if it’s your primary home

 - Decorate and make changes to your home the way you want

 - Not fearful of being evicted by your landlord when he/she want to sell the property